Neovim Setup for OCaml

 Save the changes and restart Neovim to see if it works.

 Now let’s summarize how to set up Neovim for a new programming language.
-If you also use mason.nvim, mason-lspconfig, none-ls.nvim and mason-null-ls.nvim, you can follow the instructions to setup:
+If you also use mason.nvim, mason-lspconfig, conform.nvim, you can follow the instructions to setup:

 1. Read the official pages and install the programming language’s environment on your machine.

 2. Open Neovim, type :Mason, and install the corresponding LSP.
-Refer to the official LSP pages and check if the LSP contains a built-in Formatter.
-If the answer is no, just use :Mason to install one.
+Refer to the official LSP documentation and check whether it includes a built-in formatter.
+If it does not, use :Mason to install one.

 3. Open the lsp.lua file and configure LSP

-For things that are not clearly stated in this post, you can view my dotfiles configurations repo to learn more information.
+For anything not clearly stated in this post, you can check my dotfiles configurations repo for more details.